ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

 You need to assign a role to the `server-prometheus` service account to grant it read-only capacities.
 Do so by declaring a specific `ClusterRole` like this:

-1. Generate the file `server-prometheus.clusterrole.yaml` within the `resources` directory.
+1. Generate the file `server-prometheus.clusterrole.yaml` within the `resources` directory:

     ~~~sh
     $ touch $HOME/k8sprjs/monitoring/components/server-prometheus/resources/server-prometheus.clusterrole.yaml